Peritract/penguin-prediction/README.md

 1. Train a model to predict penguin species based on penguin dimensions
 2. Offer the above model's predictions as an API.

+## Installation

+`pip install -r requirements.txt`

+## Running

+`python app.py`

 ## Deployment

-The API is currently deployed on Heroku.
+The API is currently deployed on Heroku; the files in this repository are those required for it to run in that environment specifically.

 ## Data source